muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

-The relationship between the diversity of products a country produces and GDP is below.
-Math and code included.
-Hidalgo (a statistical physicst) theorized that product diversity is related to the "know-how network" of that country, bcz such networks can only form in close proximity.
+The relationship between the diversity of products produced by a country and its GDP is shown below (math and code).
+Hidalgo (a statistical physicst) also theorized that product diversity is related to the "know-how network" of that country, and such networks can only form in close proximity.

 [Link](https://muratk3n.github.io/thirdwave/en/2017/08/hidalgo.html)